DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 ### Standards

-**IEEE 802** - is a family of IEEE standards dealing with local area networks and metropolitan area networks.
-The services and protocols specified in IEEE 802 map to the lower two layers (Data Link and Physical) of the seven-layer OSI networking reference model.
+**IEEE 802** - is a family of IEEE standards dealing with *local area networks* and *metropolitan area networks*.
+The services and protocols specified in IEEE 802 map to the Data Link and Physical layers of the seven-layer OSI networking reference model.
 More: https://en.wikipedia.org/wiki/IEEE_802

 **IEEE 802.3** - ...

 **IEEE 802.2** - ...

-**IEEE 802.1Q** (or *Dot1q*) - is the networking standard that supports virtual LANs (or *VLANs*) on an IEEE 802.3 Ethernet network.
+**IEEE 802.1Q** (or *Dot1q*) - is the networking standard that supports *virtual LANs* (or *VLANs*) on an IEEE 802.3 Ethernet network.
 The standard defines a system of *VLAN tagging* for Ethernet frames and the accompanying procedures to be used by bridges and switches in handling such frames.
 The standard also contains provisions for a quality-of-service prioritization scheme commonly known as IEEE 802.1p and defines the Generic Attribute Registration Protocol.
 More: http://xgu.ru/wiki/802.1Q

-**IEEE 802.1ad** (or *QinQ*) - ...
+**IEEE 802.1AD** (or *QinQ*) - ...

 ---